 Some HR policies are required by law so its important that you ensure your business is fully compliant with UK employment law first and foremost.
-You may also want to introduce other HR policies for a variety of different reasons and in doing so should introduce HR policies and procedures that are suitable and practical for your company’s industry, structure and company culture.
+You may also want to introduce other HR policies for a variety of different reasons, and in doing so should implement procedures that are suitable and practical for your company’s industry, structure and company culture.

 Ensure your HR policies and procedures are updated to comply fully with current UK employment law.
-This is critical in protecting your business from employment Tribunal claims because they provide the framework to help employers to treat their staff fairly and consistently within the parameter of current UK employment law.
+This is critical in protecting your business from employment tribunal claims, because they provide the framework to help employers treat their staff fairly and consistently, within the parameter of current law.

-Formalising arrangements in certain areas of people management and development not only makes good business sense, it also ensure everyone is treated fairly and consistently which will help protect your business by significantly reducing the risks and costs associated with disgruntled staff filing Industrial Tribunal claims.
+Formalising arrangements in certain areas of people management and development not only makes good business sense, but also ensures everyone is treated equally.
+This will help protect your business by significantly reducing the risks and costs associated with disgruntled staff filing Industrial Tribunal claims.

 Larger organisations can easily have over 150 HR policies and procedures in place.
 A very small sample are detailed below:

 - Discipline and Grievance

 - Annual Leave Entitlement